-If you look at all the different updates Google has been doing to their search engine algorithm; you can only make one conclusion: content is king.
+If you look at all the different updates Google has been doing to its search engine algorithm; you can only make one conclusion: content is king.

 Starting as early as 2004 (probably earlier, but Google Trends doesn’t give any older data), you can see that people were searching for the term “content marketing” has been one significant upwards trend, up until a point that every business now wants to get a piece of the pie.

-To stay relevant in the game, you need to start going back to the core, start bringing real value to your (potential) customers.
+To stay relevant in the game, you need to start going back to the core and start bringing real value to your (potential) customers.

 Still not convinced?
-Hear are some more statistics to help change your mind:
+Here are some more statistics to help change your mind:

 Even though you might think that your advertisement is the most creative in the world, consumers can smell a sales pitch miles away; The Economist Group’s “Missing the Mark” reports stats that